 After switching to virtual teaching for part of the school year, I created a digital version of the First Thing Feelings questionnaire.
 I was able to check in with my students even while we were apart.
 The digital option is great for both distance learning as well as in a classroom where students have computer access.

 I want to share this idea with you all.
 I think it’s something that can be so powerful for you and your students.
-If you’d like to try out First Thing Feelings with your class, CLICK HERE to subscribe to my e-mail list and you’ll receive a copy of it.
+If you’d like to try out First Thing Feelings with your class, CLICK HERE and you’ll receive a copy of it.

 Click here for the link to the mailbox I bought (Amazon Affiliate Link).